- Home

 6. Don’t auto-renew insurance

-Consumers renewing their motor or home insurance policy cannot be charged more than new customers since rule changes introduced by watchdog the Financial Conduct Authority (FCA) came into force on January 1, 2022.
+Consumers renewing their motor or home insurance policy cannot be charged more than new customers since rule changes introduced a couple of years ago by watchdog the Financial Conduct Authority (FCA).

-However, it remains important to shop around for the cheapest policy for your needs, as there could still be significant savings.
+However, it remains important to shop around for the cheapest policy for your needs, as there could still be significant savings to be made by switching.

 Make a note of when your existing insurance policy is up for renewal, and take some time to shop around for a new deal in the weeks before it expires.
 Compare renewal quotes with the best deals, and it may be worth speaking to your current insurer to see if they can reduce the cost of their policy to compete with the cheapest on the market for your circumstances.